PoisotLab/ms_metaweb_perspectives/README.md

 **TK** Transfer + embedding graf

-# The metaweb embeds hypotheses about which spatial boundaries are meaningful
+# The metaweb embeds strong ecological hypotheses

 As @Herbert1965Dun rightfully pointed out, "[y]ou can't draw neat lines around planet-wide problems"; in this regard, any inference of a metaweb at large